piedraj/instructions/COMBINE_SLC7.md

     ssh -Y lxplus.cern.ch -o ServerAliveInterval=240
     bash -l

-# Before setting up combine

-You need to have a `PlotsConfigurations` area.
-To do so, follow the [PLOTSCONFIGURATIONS.md](https://github.com/piedraj/instructions/blob/master/PLOTSCONFIGURATIONS.md) instructions.

 # Prepare the combine environment

 The instructions that we have followed can be found [here](https://github.com/nucleosynthesis/HiggsAnalysis-CombinedLimit/wiki/gettingstarted).
 This is what we have done on September 23rd, 2019.